quincy-125/DigiPath_MLTK/README.md

 # DigiPath_MLTK
-Note that the code is undergoing revision this week & may requires some python hacking. <br>
+Note Code is undergoing revision this week & may requires some python hacking. <br>
-This readme will be revised for next week. <br>
+_This readme will be revised for next week (10/21/19)._ <br>
 ****
 ## Usage examples
 1 Clone or unzip this repository to your computer. <br>